Jonathan2251/lbd/source/c++.rst

 In general, they are same in IRs, DAGs and machine code translation.
 List them in the following tables.
 You can check them with debug option enabled.

+In static mode, the thread variable behaves similarly to a global variable.
+In general, they are the same in terms of LLVM IR, DAG, and machine code translation.

+You can refer to the following tables for a detailed comparison.

+To observe this in action, compile and check with debug options enabled.

 .. table:: The DAGs of thread varaible of static mode